Products & inventory

 Manage products in bulk with Create or update products (

-Pick & pack turns an order into an item-level fulfillment job: the catalog and inventory tell a courier what to pick and where to find it, and the system tracks what was requested, what was picked, and any substitutions.
+Pick & pack turns an order into an item-level fulfillment job (delivery): the catalog and inventory tell a courier what to pick and where to find it, and the system tracks what was requested, what was picked, and any substitutions.
 Enable it by includingpick_and_pack in the order’s requirements array when you create the order — see Order requirements.
 The lifecycle is:

 Status updates